 To see a general doctor, you can expect to pay less.
 Somewhere between $50-$400 MXN (about $2.50 USD-$20 USD).

 Medications in Mexico also tend to be much, much cheaper.
-And most of the medications you would need a prescription for in the U.S. you can get in Mexico over the counter.
+Most of the medications you would need a prescription for in the U.S. can be over the counter in Mexico.

 Lab work is generally a lot less expensive in Mexico, also.
 For example, a full diabetes panel test costs around $800-$1000 MXN without insurance in Mexico.
 The same panel in the US has an average cost of $2000-$2200 MXN or about $100-$110 USD.